D2-mods/The-Workshop-Kitpack/README.md

 DENIAL: This spell has two effects.
 First, the recipient becomes immune to all instant death effects for 3 turns.
 Second, if the recipient falls below 50% of maximum Hit Points, the spell activates and restores the character to full health, consuming the spell in the process.

 Disadvantages:
-- May not wear armor heavier than leather.
+- May not wear armor heavier than chain mail.
 - May not use the Charm Animal ability.

 ---